 Long-Term Care Facility Cases and Outbreaks

 Long-term care (LTC) facilities like nursing homes are considered high risk locations because their residents are older or in poor health.
-A single confirmed COVID-19 infection in an LTC facility resident, or more than one infection in employees or staff in a 14-day period constitutes an outbreak.
+A single confirmed COVID-19 infection in an LTC facility resident or employee constitutes an outbreak.
 Residential care facilities also represent group living facilities where COVID-19 can be easily spread.
-We investigate residents, staff and close contacts of infected individuals for possible exposure.

 These outbreak figures are reported directly to MSDH by the facility.
 Many of the cases and deaths reported by facilities may not yet be included in our totals of lab-reported cases.